Iran nuclear deal seen reducing bomb risk despite Israeli criticism

 However, Iran will for now retain thousands of centrifuges refining uranium - albeit only to concentrations far below that needed for nuclear weapons - and a stockpile that could potentially be devoted to bomb-making if processed much more.

-A senior U.S. official said the agreement "rolls (Iran's nuclear program) back in some important respects".
+A senior U.S. official said the agreement "rolls (Iran's nuclear programme) back in some important respects".

 The Islamic Republic has long denied accusations that it seeks the capability to make nuclear weapons, saying it only aims to produce electricity and isotopes for medical use.